nerves-project/erlinit/README.md

     A colon-separated lists of paths to search for Erlang releases.
 The default is /srv/erlang.

+--release-include-erts
+    Use an ERTS provided by the release.

 --run-on-exit <program and arguments>
     Run the specified command on exit.